GitHub for Beginners

 https but in this case any interaction with GiHb through the

-git command will require
+git command may require

-that you enter your password…
+(depending on your OS) that you enter your password…

 Creating your Personal Environment

 As explained in the introduction, this involves 2 steps:

 - Creating your personal fork: with your browser, open this web site repository and